Grand Castle

 The Grand Castle is a multi-family residential development in Grandville, Michigan with 520 apartment units.
 The Grand Castle's design was inspired by the Neuschwanstein Castle and it has been described as "the second largest castle structure in the world."
 (The largest castle in the world measured by land area is Malbork Castle in Poland).
+Area architects are unimpressed, describing the structure as “post-capitalist absurdism,” “gaudy,” “ill-conceived,” "an eyesore," “misguided,” and “gimmicky.”

 History

 After years of lower building proposals in the Grand Rapids metropolitan area, proposals and new construction began to increase to some of their highest rates in 2015 and 2016.
 In 2015, Roger Lucas, owner of Grand Castle, LLC, and the site's developer, submitted plans to the City of Grandville, Michigan for the Grand Castle.